sandruschka/accessibility-workshop/README.md

 > *It is time to unlock the full power of your UI and grant your app the strength of clarity. <br>
 > Use the properties well, for with great accessibility comes great user experience*

-This is the component that needs improvement
+Here is the widget that needs improvement

 ![image info](./lib/assets/markdown/balance_card_see_all.png)

 <br>

 1. See all, but see all what?
-Let's give our users a hint
+Let's give our users a hint of what it revealed when clicking this button

 <br>

-2. Let's specify the action type
+2. Let's go ahead and specify the action type

 <br>

-3. Flutter guidelines recommend making interactive elements, such as buttons and icons, at least 48x48.
-Go ahead and make the tap area 48 x 48
+1. Flutter guidelines recommend making interactive elements, such as buttons, at least 48x48. <br>Go ahead and apply this to this text button

 <br>

-4. We would like that the entire balance card has the explicit label 'Balance card' but that the children within are still detected by the screen readers
+1. Lastly, You will give the entire balance card the explicit label 'Balance card'.
+But make sure that the children within are still detected by the screen readers

 <br>